Skip to main content

 figure 3

-Effect of repeated freeze-thaw cycles on the chemical forces in cooked crayfish (a–d) and SDS-PAGE patterns of MPs of cooked crayfish with repeated freeze-thaw cycles (e) (CK: fresh crayfish; 0 F-T: cooked crayfish with 0 freeze-thaw cycles; 1 F-T: cooked crayfish with 1 freeze-thaw cycle; 2 F-T: cooked crayfish with 2 freeze-thaw cycles; 5 F-T: cooked crayfish with 5 freeze-thaw cycles).
+Effect of repeated freeze-thaw cycles on the chemical forces in cooked crayfish (ad) and SDS-PAGE patterns of MPs of cooked crayfish with repeated freeze-thaw cycles (e) (CK: fresh crayfish; 0 F-T: cooked crayfish with 0 freeze-thaw cycles; 1 F-T: cooked crayfish with 1 freeze-thaw cycle; 2 F-T: cooked crayfish with 2 freeze-thaw cycles; 5 F-T: cooked crayfish with 5 freeze-thaw cycles).
 Different letters in the same column of the same indicator showed significant difference (p < 0.05)

 The structure of muscle proteins is maintained by chemical interactions such as ionic bonds, hydrogen bonds, disulfide bonds, and hydrophobic interactions.
 The changes in these chemical interactions have shown great effect on textural properties of muscle proteins.
 During freeze-thaw cycles, the chemical interactions are potentially disrupted, resulting in protein conformational changes.
 Compared with hydrophobic and disulfide bonds, the non-covalent bonds, e.g., ionic and hydrogen bonds, are weaker bonding forces, and therefore can be easily broken after multiple freeze-thaw cycles.
 It has been proved that the hydrogen bond was the main secondary bond to maintain the stability of α-helix.
 For instance, Wang et al. (2022) clarified that the decrease in the α-helix content indicated a breakdown of the intramolecular hydrogen bonds and an increase in protein molecular unfolding.
 Therefore, the decreased hydrogen bond content in the current study was consistent with the change of α-helix (Fig. 2c).